 VICTIM OF PNEUMONIA.

-Pneumonia, which has proven so fa Pneumonia, which has proven so fa-tal the past year, has claimed another victim, Miss Eva Nerden, the 12-year-old daughter of Mr. and Mrs. Thomas A. Nerden, who died at 7 o'clock last evening at the family residence on Stewart's Lane, between Twenty-first and Twenty-second streets.
+Pneumonia, which has proven so fatal the past year, has claimed another victim.
+Miss Eva Nerden, the 12-year-old daughter of Mr. and Mrs. Thomas A. Nerden, who died at 7 o'clock last evening at the family residence on Stewart's Lane, between Twenty-first and Twenty-second streets.
 She was the eldest daughter in the family, and a child of sweet, lovable disposition.
 She was born in Provo Utah, Feb.
-17, 1895, but has lived with her parents in Ogden
+17, 1895, but has lived with her parents in Ogden since a little child.
+The funeral services will be held Sunday noon at the Third ward meetinghouse.